r4vi1/AirView/README.md

-# AirView - Universal Co-Viewing Ecosystem
+# CouchGang - Universal Co-Viewing Ecosystem

 A "Bring Your Own Login" (BYOL) utility that synchronizes playback control signals between users who are logged into their own premium streaming accounts.